Nightbeast

-Nightbeast is a 1982 science fiction horror film directed by cult director Don Dohler.
-It is a remake and sequel of sorts to Dohler's first film The Alien Factor.
+Nightbeast is an American 1982 science fiction horror film directed by Don Dohler.
 The story concerns a small town sheriff who must stop a rampaging alien from killing the residents of Perry Hall, Maryland.

 Plot

 A small alien spaceship is cruising around the Solar System.
 When it reaches the vicinity of Earth, it is struck by an asteroid and crashes at night in the small town of Perry Hall.
 Some hunters hear the impact and alert the county sheriff, Cinder.
 When they go investigating on their own, however, the pilot emerges and kills them with a disintegrator ray.
 The beast also attacks a couple in their home, and a family out for a drive.

 Cinder confronts the beast with his men and some armed residents including a man named Jamie.
 However, the beast appears invulnerable to bullets and they lose many men to the disintegrator.
 The next morning, they enlist the help of an expert marksman who shoots off the disintegrator, disarming the beast.
 However, the marksman's son and another officer perish during the shootout.

 The police department begin evacuating the town.
 However, they are unable to convince mayor Bert Wicker to cancel his party for governor Embry.
 Meanwhile, a delinquent named Drago abuses his girlfriend, who has been sleeping with Jamie.
 The police then arrive to give her the evacuation order, and after they leave, Drago returns and strangles the girl.
 When Cinder's police find out that Wicker's party is in progress, Jamie bluffs that poison gas is escaping from a nearby mine and the partygoers flee in panic.
 Wicker and his secretary Mary Jane, dispirited by this turn of events, stay home and begin drinking heavily.